ROOT™ Periodontal & Implant Centers

 Aftercare Following PST

-Following your pinhole surgical technique procedure it will be necessary to follow specific aftercare instructions.
+Following your pinhole surgical technique procedure, it will be necessary to follow specific aftercare instructions.
 To maximize the benefits and longevity of this procedure, it is critical to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques.
-In addition to practicing consistent and proper oral selfcare, it is also important to schedule regular checkups every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk for developing additional periodontal issues and will continue enjoying a bright and healthy smile.
+In addition to practicing consistent and proper oral self-care, it is also important to schedule regular checkups every six months.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile.

 Procedure Cost

 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

 • We accept Discover, Visa, MasterCard, and American Express

-• Full payment is due after services rendered
+• Full payment is due after services are rendered

 • Payment plan options are available via www.CareCredit.com